ajschumacher/gog/README.md

 #### 1. connector from data processing environment

-All you need is a function that HTTP POSTs your data to a gog server.
+All you need is a function (`gog`) that HTTP POSTs your data to a `gog` server.
 As currently implemented, that means POST to `http://localhost:4808/data`.
 Currently, data is passed as a JSON array of simple objects, like `[{"var_name": 5, ...`.

  * [gogr](https://github.com/ajschumacher/gogr): an [R](http://www.r-project.org/) package for sending data to a gog server
  * [gogpy](https://github.com/ajschumacher/gogpy): a [Python](https://www.python.org/) package for sending data to a gog server